Types of Trauma Disorders, Symptoms, and Therapy

 Types of Trauma Therapy

-Common Types of Trauma Therapy Include:
+Common Types of Therapy Include:

 Cognitive Behavioral Therapy (CBT)